ninja-yamabushi/recettes/sauces/BBQ Sauce.md

 ### Cooking

-- In a lage pan, cook down the tomato paste, until we almost have a fond and starting to loose the 'raw taste'
+- In a large pan cook down the tomato paste
+	- until we almost have a fond and starting to loose the 'raw taste'
-- Add the 'dry ingredients' and fold them in, keep cooking until we get a fond
+- Add the 'dry ingredients'
+	- and fold them in, keep cooking until we get a fond
-- Deglase with the 'wet ingredients' and mix well
+- Deglaze with the 'wet ingredients' and mix well
 - Incorporate the 'viscous ingredients'
 - Bring to a boil at medium
 - Reduce heat and simmer until right consistency, stir often